maksymoliynyk/event-management-system/README.md

 ## User stories
 ### MVP:
-- As a user, I want to be able to log in system using email.
 - As a user, I want to be able to create an event.
 - As a user, I want to be able to delete an event.
 - As a user, I want to be able to update information about event.